roryogorman/Crafts-by-Ainhoa/README.md

     - b.
 A bilingual option for the page - to toggle the language between English & Spanish.
 This is done at the owner's request due to nationality and the desire to market in Spain.
 For the purposes of MS1, while the toggle option is there, the language of the site will be in English only.
     - c.
 Links to the other pages in the site i.e. 'Home' and 'Shop'.
 Clicking on these links will bring you directly to the page, but in the same browser.
     - d.
 A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
-#### Collage
+#### Carousel
-- This section contains a collage of crafts that have been made - this gives the user a visual representation of the products.
+- This section contains a carousel of images of crafts that have been made - this gives the user a visual representation of the products.
 - A 'Shop Now' button will sit here linking through to the Shop page
 #### The Footer Section:
 - This bar sits at the bottom of the page.
 Contained in this bar, from left-to-right, are: